Programming in C¶

 error,retvalue->len_used

-is set.Within a transaction implemented by ydb_tp_s() / ydb_tp_st() application code observes stable data at global variable nodes because YottaDB transaction processing ensures ACID properties, restarting the transaction if a value changes.
+is set.Within a transaction implemented by ydb_tp_s() / ydb_tp_st() application code observes stable data at global variable nodes because YottaDB Transaction Processing ensures ACID properties, restarting the transaction if a value changes.

 Outside a transaction, a global variable node can potentially be changed by another, concurrent, process between the time that a process calls ydb_data_s() / ydb_data_st() to ascertain the existence of the data and a subsequent call to ydb_get_s() / ydb_get_st() to get that data.
 A caller of ydb_get_s() / ydb_get_st() to access a global variable node should code in anticipation of a potential